-Corporate and Other businesses, which include BNI Energy and ALLETE Properties, recorded net income of \$19.9 million in 2019 compared to net income of \$6.2 million in 2018.
-Net income in 2019 included the gain on sale of U.S. Water Services of \$13.2 million after-tax and higher earnings on cash and short-term investments.
-Net income in 2018 included a \$2.0 million after-tax benefit for the change in fair value of the contingent consideration liability.
+Corporate and Other businesses, which include BNI Energy and ALLETE Properties, recorded net income of \$8.0 million in 2020 compared to net income of \$19.9 million in 2019.
+Net income in 2020 included earnings from the company's investment in the Nobles 2 wind facility which commenced operations in December 2020.
+Net income in 2019 included the gain on the sale of U.S. Water Services of \$13.2 million after-tax.